DFE-Digital/register-trainee-teachers/docs/authentication.md

 ## DSI

 DSI is DfE's identity service, used by services across the organisation including Register to authenticate their users.
-You need a DfE Sign in account to access the staging, sandbox, pen, production data and production environments.
+You need a DfE Sign in account to access the staging, sandbox, production data and production environments.

 It uses OpenID Connect (OIDC) on top of OAuth 2.0.
 Register uses it to authenticate only.
 DSI